xtuml/bridgepoint/doc-bridgepoint/notes/9737_fix_ooa_int.md

 ### 6. Implementation Comments

+One line in the schema was unrelated.
+We now have the MC-Java schema derived from the `xtumlmc_schema`.
+The field `setadd` had been added to `TE_SET` in `xtumlmc_schema`.
+I went ahead and pulled that in to the MC-Java schema for consistency even though though MC-Java does not use the Translation Extension classes.

+It was hoped that the change to the OOA of OOA would be a simple, surgical change with no fall-out.
+That has turned out to be true.
+The change set is minute, and all unit tests passed on the first try.

 ### 7. Unit Test

 7.1 All existing unit tests shall pass.

 ### 8. User Documentation

+The next time the metamodel example project is prepared, these changes will get picked up.
+However, it is not worth making a special pass on that model just for these conditionalities.

 ### 9. Code Changes

 <pre>
 Fork/Repository: cortlandstarrett
 Branch: 9737_fix_ooa
+doc-bridgepoint/notes/9737_fix_ooa_int.md                                         | 69 +++++++++++++
+src/MC-Java/ooa_schema.sql                                                        |  7 +++--
+src/org.xtuml.bp.core/models/org.xtuml.bp.core/ooaofooa/Body/Body.xtuml           |  4 +--
+src/org.xtuml.bp.core/models/org.xtuml.bp.core/ooaofooa/Subsystem/Subsystem.xtuml |  2 +-
+src/org.xtuml.bp.core/models/org.xtuml.bp.core/ooaofooa/Value/Value.xtuml         |  4 +--
+5 files changed, 78 insertions(+), 8 deletions(-)

 </pre>